joshr120/open-deck/README.md

 ## CNC Machined Parts
 ### Carbon Fibre Top Plate
-The carbon top plate is made out of 1mm thock carbon fibre.
-Chamfers improve the look while allowing the countersunk screws the be flush with the surface
+The carbon top plate is made out of 1mm thick carbon fibre.
+Chamfers improve the look while allowing the countersunk screws the be flush with the surface.

 ### Acrylic Key Caps
 The 'Key Caps' are machined out of 4.5mm thick acrylic.
 They are all the same design.